 No Quarter By D. I. Jolly

-Jack hated his job.
+Like so many others, Jack hated his job.
 It had been challenging for the first week and a half, but once he’d gotten into the rhythm of it, it had basically stayed the same.
-What made it worse, for him anyway, was that the deeper into the routine of his job he got, the more it felt like his life seemed to follow suit.
+What made it worse, for him anyway, was that the deeper into the routine of his job that he got, the more it felt like his life seemed to follow suit.
 Now, after three years he knew exactly what every day was going to be like.
-He knew that on Monday’s he’d try cuddling with his girlfriend but she’d be too tired from work, but then on Thursdays, after date night, they’d have boring, 2 glass of wine sex.
+He knew that on Monday’s he’d try cuddling with his girlfriend but she’d be too tired from work, but then on Thursday, after date night, they’d have boring, 2 glass of wine sex.
 Except on the third Thursday of every month when she’d bring up the subject of getting married and since he couldn’t come up with the correct answer, she’d get annoyed and sex would be cancelled.
 He knew that all she wanted was for him to propose, but he just couldn’t bring himself to do it.
-It wasn’t that he didn’t love her or imagine himself spending the rest of his life with her, it was more that, getting married was too normal.
+It wasn’t that he didn’t love her, or imagine himself spending the rest of his life with her.
+It was more that, getting married was too normal.
 So, in line with everything else in his life that he just couldn’t face it.
-He also knew that getting engaged while in line with the big picture of his life would break his daily routine and that was almost worse, and that thought depressed him even further.
+He also knew that getting engaged, while in line with the big picture of his life, would break his daily routine and that was almost worse, and that thought depressed him even further.

-Since it was actually Thursday, these thoughts were filling his mind on the walked home.
+Since it was actually Thursday, these thoughts were filling his mind on the walk home.
 He looked up at the old abandoned house that sat as the halfway point and, as usual, thought about who used to live there and what had happened to them.
-But on this particular Thursday, the second Thursday of the mouth, so at least he had sex coming, he stopped and looking up at the house realised that he could make out furniture and things through some of the gaps in the window boards.
+But on this particular Thursday, the second Thursday of the month, so at least he had sex coming, he stopped as he realised he could make out furniture through some of the gaps in the window boards.
 All at once an urge to change his day, change his routine came over him, and after checking left and right he walked through the little gate and up the stairs.
-He his surprise to find the front door wasn’t locked and suddenly a bit nervous, he stood at the open door and called in.
+He was surprised to find the front door wasn’t locked and suddenly a bit nervous, he stood at the open door and called in.

 “Hello?
 Is… is anybody home?”

-He waited and listening, then deciding no one was home, went inside.
+He waited and listened, until he decided no one was home, went inside.
 He’d seen something from the street that had caught his attention.
 He walked to the bookshelf in what must have been the main room.
-Where everything else was grey brown from dust one thing stood out, one royal blue spine.
-From the street it looked like a weird beam of light, an optical illusion that he wanted to see up close, but now standing there it was clearly a book, which he reached for.
-As he turned it over, he realised it was a diary of sorts and on the first page he found the words.
+Where everything else was grey brown from dust, one thing stood out, one royal blue spine.
+From the street it looked like a weird beam of light, an optical illusion that he wanted to see up close and person.
+Now that he stood in front of it, he could see that it was clearly a book.
+He reached for and as he turned it over, he saw that it was a diary.
+On the first page he found the words.

 Oh thank God you’ve found it, you wonderful person, you saint.
 God bless you for finding it.
 I need your help, and only you can help me.
 You found the book it’s a sign, you can help me, thank God.

-To the side of that, in what looked like a different but similar hard writing he saw the message.
+To the side of that, in what looked like a different but similar hand writing he saw the message.

 So pathetic, no one can help you, waste of fucking time.

 Jack smiled, thinking it was so weird and wondered about what ‘wanna be hardcore’ teenager or strung out junkie had written it, and when.
-It was clearly not as old as the other things in the room, not as dusty but it still had a fairly decent covering.
-As Jack read on, he found himself reading what appeared to be some confession of something.
-A stream of consciousness bent on praising the reader and damning the writer, with more even more damning notes in the margin.
-Then suddenly the text turned into a description of crimes, murders in detail, sick acts of a sick mind and Jack became aware of the room he was standing in, aware of a large empty house around him and his back stiffened.
-Not fully thinking he turned another page and found the words.
+It was clearly not as old as the other things in the room, not as dusty, but it still had a fairly decent covering.
+As Jack read on, he found himself reading what appeared to be some kind of confession.
+A stream of consciousness that praised the reader, and damned the writer.
+Then, suddenly, the text turned into a description of crimes, of murders so detailed you knew they were real.
+The sick acts of a sick mind and Jack became aware of the room he was standing in, aware of a large empty house around him and his back stiffened.
+Not fully conscious of himself, he turned another page and found the words.

 I know it’s hard to believe, I wouldn’t believe it either.
 So, on the next few pages is proof.
 You need to stop me, I can’t stop me, I’ve tried but I can’t.
 I need to stop, I need you to stop me and by turning the page you’re making the promise that you’ll stop me.
 Please, you found the book, you can stop me.